/dev/posts/

 SAE-PK (SAE with Public Key Authentication) is an extension of SAE.
 With plain SAE, any user can impersonate the AP.
 This is especialy problematic in public Wifi networks.
 SAE-PK associates an ECDSA (public/private) key pair to the AP: this key pair is used to authenticate the access point.

-The station is provisionned with:
+The station is provisioned with:

 Summary: WPA3-SAE-PK